 Rebekah became involved with PFLAG OKC in 2014.
 From growing up as the oldest of 6, to working in mental health services, community has always been a priority for Rebekah.
 But it was coming out as a lesbian that made community her passion.
 She joined PFLAG OKC out of gratitude to those who supported her before she could support herself, and her belief that the hospitality of All Are Welcome saves lives.

 Charles joined PFLAG OKC in 2017.
-He is an Accounting Support Specialist at Sunbeam Family Services, where Charles manages several federal and state grants for Early Childhood Services.
-In addition, he works as technical support to child development centers that Sunbeam Family Services partners with.
+He is a Federal Accountant with the Department of Mental Health and Substance Abuse, where Charles manages federal grants.
 Charles has been in the Accounting field for over 10 years and has volunteered with several LGBTQ+ organizations in the past.
 Charles is committed to helping PFLAG OKC continue to thrive and grow.

 Charles is known for his love of Mathematics, but is also crazy about his friends and family, in addition to community service.